siberex/appengine-wordpress-boilerplate/README.md

 Cloud Storage bucket, as described [here](https://developers.google.com/storage/docs/signup).
 Remember the name of your Cloud SQL instance to fill configuration values later.
 To keep costs down, we suggest signing up for a D0 instance with package billing.

+## Automated configuration

+Just run

+    sh configure.sh

+## Manual configuration

+Copy `wp-config-default.php` to `wp-config.php` and edit it replacing DB settings.
+ Add random string in AUTH_KEY, SECURE_AUTH_KEY, etc. section.

+Copy `app-default.yaml` to `app.yaml` and edit replacing App ID and version.

+## GAE deployment

+    $ APP_ENGINE_SDK_PATH/appcfg.py update APPLICATION_DIRECTORY

+#### Activating the plugins

+Now, we just need to activate the plugins that were packaged with your app.
+Log into the WordPress administration section of your blog at `http://<PROJECT_ID>.appspot.com/wp-admin`, and visit the Plugins section.
+Click the links to activate **Batcache Manager** and **Google App Engine for WordPress**.

+## Non-GAE deployment

+This package is not intended to deploy Wordpress anywhere except Google App Engine.

+If you want to deploy to Digital Ocean, Amazon, etc., use [Bedrock](https://github.com/roots/bedrock) from roots.io.